 What are Vietnam’s French Encaustic Cement Tiles?

 The French encaustic cement tile is a cement tile with a design in clay on the top surface of the tile.
 The design is pressed into a layer, so the cement tiles have two layers, one with the pattern and one bottom layer.
 The tiles have been manufactured and made throughout the world.
 The French brought the encaustic cement tiles production to Vietnam in the 1850s.
-Since that time, the Vietnamese have continued to manufacture these encaustic cement tiles, using many of the old French designs and some of their modern designs.
-The Vietnamese manufacturers export the encaustic cement tiles worldwide and use them presently in many buildings in present-day Vietnam.
+Since then, the Vietnamese have continued to manufacture these encaustic cement tiles, using many of the old French and modern designs.
+The Vietnamese manufacturers export encaustic cement tiles worldwide and use them presently in many buildings in present-day Vietnam.

 You can read our blog called Vietnam’s French Encaustic Cement Tiles, What You Need to Know by clicking here.